MicrosoftDocs/windows-itpro-docs/windows/client-management/manage-windows-copilot.md

 **Microsoft Edge policies**:

-- If [HubsSidebarEnabled](/deployedge/microsoft-edge-policies#hubssidebarenabled) is set to `disabled`, it blocks Bing Chat in the Microsoft Edge sidebar and Bing Chat Enterprise in the Microsoft Edge sidebar from being displayed.
+- If [HubsSidebarEnabled](/deployedge/microsoft-edge-policies#hubssidebarenabled) is set to `disabled`, it blocks Copilot in Edge from being displayed.
 - If [DiscoverPageContextEnabled](/deployedge/microsoft-edge-policies#discoverpagecontextenabled) is set to `disabled`, it blocks Bing Chat and Bing Chat Enterprise from reading the current webpage context.
 The chat providers need access to the current webpage context for providing page summarizations and sending user selected strings from the webpage into the chat provider.

 **Search settings**:

 - Setting [ConfigureSearchOnTaskbarMode](/windows/client-management/mdm/policy-csp-search#configuresearchontaskbarmode) to `Hide` might interfere with the Copilot in Windows user experience.
-- Setting [AllowSearchHighlights](/windows/client-management/mdm/policy-csp-search#allowsearchhighlights) to `disabled` might interfere with the Copilot in Windows, Bing Chat in the Microsoft Edge sidebar, and Bing Chat Enterprise in the Microsoft Edge sidebar user experiences.
+- Setting [AllowSearchHighlights](/windows/client-management/mdm/policy-csp-search#allowsearchhighlights) to `disabled` might interfere with the Copilot in Windows and the Copilot in Edge user experiences.

 **Account settings**

-- The [AllowMicrosoftAccountConnection](/windows/client-management/mdm/policy-csp-accounts#allowmicrosoftaccountconnection) setting might allow users to use their personal Microsoft account with Copilot in Windows and Bing Chat in the Microsoft Edge sidebar.
+- The [AllowMicrosoftAccountConnection](/windows/client-management/mdm/policy-csp-accounts#allowmicrosoftaccountconnection) setting might allow users to use their personal Microsoft account with Copilot in Windows and Copilot in Edge.
 - The [RestrictToEnterpriseDeviceAuthenticationOnly](/windows/client-management/mdm/policy-csp-accounts#restricttoenterprisedeviceauthenticationonly) setting might prevent access to chat providers since it blocks user authentication.